QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 Finally, regenerate the dconf database
 > dconf update

-### Uniform look for QT & GTK
+### Uniform look for Qt & GTK

-Getting an uniform look for QT & GTK is not achieved yet.
+Getting an uniform look for Qt & GTK is not achieved yet.
 A good source is on the following link [UNIFORMTHEME]

 Two case: